evgeek/scheduler/README.md

     ->daysOfWeek([7]);
 ```

-* Once on 1st January and December and every Monday and Wednesday in January and December
+* Once on 1st January and 1st December, and every Monday and Wednesday in January and December

 ```php
 $scheduler->task(new Job())